Discord4J/Discord4J/docs/Music-Bot-Tutorial.md

 #### Step 18

-Next, we need a way to have all our commands in one place so we can choose which one we want to fire for any given `MessageCreateEvent`, if any.
+Next, we need a way to have all our commands in one place, so we can choose which one we want to fire for any given `MessageCreateEvent`, if any.
 The simplest way is to have a `Map`, where the keys represent the *name* of the command, with the values being `Command` instances.

 **Add** the following inside your **main class**:
 ```java